Old Telegraph Mine

 ("This suit was brought December 23, 1884; tried before the court December 30, 1886, and judgment rendered for the defendant (Mackintosh, an ore sampler who received shipments from the Old Telegraph mine); appeal had to [Utah] supreme court, and on May 2, 1888, judgment was reversed.
 On January 23, 1890, the case was retried by the court, jury being waived, and judgment again rendered for the defendant [Mackintosh].
 A motion was made for a new trial and the motion overruled."
 The mining company's agent was registered in Utah, but the mining company itself was not, and therefore had no rights in its appeal to not pay the promissory note of its Utah agent. -- The Pacific Reporter, Volume 24, 1891, page 669)

 "Lexington Mining Company. -- This company, whose members have a popular reputation in mineral and general business circles for their enterprise and substantial manner of conducting their mining and mill operations, are the owners of the Old Telegraph Mine located at Bingham, Utah; the Lexington Mine at Butte, Montana, and a smelter located twelve miles south of Salt Lake, all of which are valuable properties and well known to experienced dealers in ore all over the country.
 The present company purchased their interests from a French company that had succeeded the Old Telegraph Mining Company of Utah.
 Mr. F. D. Medhurst, a practical operator in ore who has had many years experience in mining and smelting, is general manager for the Lexington Mining Company.
 No work is being done in their smelter at present.
 The Butte mine is worked by the company and the Old Telegraph mine is leased."
-(The Leading Industries of the West, 1884, page
+(The Leading Industries of the West, 1884, pages 37-38)

 (As early as November 1883, Francis Medhurst was shown as the manager of both the Old Telegraph, and the Lexington in Butte. -- Salt Lake Herald, November 24, 1883)